Table of Contents

-Cons: Permit fee is a little bit more than other locations, sometimes it can be crowded (avoid weekends!), and no dogs allowed.
+Cons: Permit fee is a little bit more than other locations, sometimes it can be crowded (avoid weekends if possible!), and no dogs allowed.

 8.)
 Hudson Gardens

 If you want a garden location for your Denver engagement photos but don’t have the extra cash to spend on the DBG permit, then Hudson Gardens is the best garden location on a budget that you’ll find in my opinion.
-They still charge a permit fee too, but Hudson Gardens photography session fees are half the price at $50 for a session there.
+They also charge a permit fee, but Hudson Gardens photography session fees are half the price of Denver Botanic Garden’s permit fee at $50 for a session there.
 Hudson Gardens has a much different feel than Denver Botanic Gardens.
-It’s much more spread out and doesn’t have quite as many different types of gardens.
-It is much more of a nice wide-open almost farm like feel (they do have a cool red barn there) at their gardens.
+It’s more spread out and doesn’t have quite as many different types of gardens.
+It is has more of a nice, wide-open, almost farm like feel (they do have a cool red barn there) at their gardens.
 I think the sheer variety of what you can create at Denver Botanic Gardens puts it on top for me, but Hudson Gardens is an extremely close second.

 Check out THIS LINK to see a pretty springtime engagement session done at Hudson Gardens.

 Pros: Beautiful garden setting with some mountain views, free parking, and tons of space so it’s pretty private too!

 Cons: Has a permit fee and no dogs are allowed at Hudson Gardens

 Denver’s Best Public Park Location for Engagement Photography

 9.)
 City Park